anki-code/xontrib-prompt-bar/README.md

 If you like the idea of bar theme click ⭐ on the repo and stay tuned.
 </p>

+Features:

+* Clear concept.
+The bar is a delimiter and information panel.
+Three attention aspects: command line and path, output, sections with additional info.

+* The command beginning has fixed position to have a large command line every time and avoid mess of attention.

+* The sections placed to right but not in the same line as command and it allows you to copy the command and output without environmental disclosure.

+* Full customization.
+Change colors, add sections with info you need.

 ## Install
 ```
 xpip install -U xontrib-prompt-bar